MikkelEndresen/Synogize_internship/classification/README.md

 Link to Snowflake docs on model registry: [link](https://docs.snowflake.com/en/developer-guide/snowflake-ml/model-registry/overview#calling-model-methods)

 This is a snowflake function that allows you to save your ml models when created by using the supported libraries like sklearn and pytorch.
-It comes with several different attributes, for example, like you can set your evaluation metrics and store relevant information with the model.
+It comes with several different attributes, for example, you can set your evaluation metrics and store relevant information with the model.

 It takes about 55s to log the model.